taseikyo/PyQt5-Apps/ffmpeg-helper/README.md

 ## FFmpeg Helper

-a FFmpeg-based tool to cut/merge video and extract audio from the video.
+a FFmpeg-based tool to cut/merge video, extract audio from the video and merge video & audio to new video.

 ### cut video